DeWine wants lawmakers to ban sales of flavored vaping products

 "Nothing is more important than the safety of children" the Republican governor said.
 "We can't give up an entire generation of children and have them addicted."

-The governor wants to ban the sale of fruit, candy, mint and menthol vaping fluids and products that he claimed have been directly aimed at young people.
+The governor wants to ban the sale of fruit, candy, mint and menthol vaping fluids and products that he claimed have been directly aimed at young people to the detriment of their health.

 His legal staff had researched if the governor had authority to impose a ban himself, but concluded legislation would be required.

-DeWine pointed to the increasing cases of respiratory illnesses linked to vaping and a 135-percent increase in vaping by high school students (to 27.5%).
+DeWine pointed to the increasing cases of respiratory illnesses linked to vaping and a 135-percent increase in vaping by high school students (to 27.5%) since 2017.

 State Rep. Tom Patton, R-Strongsville, recently introduced House Bill 346, which would prohibit the sale of flavored vaping devices and products and create a committee to study the health risks of vaping.